Treatment for migraines

 Migraine vs headache

 The topic of migraine vs. headache must be discussed because many people don’t know the difference.
-In this article, we will highlight what separates Migraines from Headaches.
+In this article, we will highlight what separates migraines from headaches.

 Headaches cause head, face, or upper neck pain and can vary in frequency and intensity.
 A migraine is an extremely painful primary headache disorder.
 Migraines usually produce symptoms that are more intense and debilitating than headaches.
 Some types of migraines do not cause head pain, however.